 The holographic properties of dichromated gelatin (DCG) sensitized with various xanthene dyes were studied, and results are reported.
-The sensitivity of dyed DCG in the green part of the spectrum compared with that of pure DCG (215 mJ/cm<sup>2</sup>) was significantly improved by addition of Rhodamine 6G (140 mJ/cm<sup>2</sup>) or Erythrosin B (90 mJ/cm<sup>2</sup>).
+The sensitivity of dyed DCG in the green part of the spectrum compared with that of pure DCG (215 mJ/cm2) was significantly improved by addition of Rhodamine 6G (140 mJ/cm2) or Erythrosin B (90 mJ/cm2).
 Diffraction gratings were recorded with a He–Ne laser at 543.5 nm.
 The maximum diffraction efficiency was found to be 32% at normal incidence of the readout beam; it was 80% at the Bragg angle.

 © 2001 Optical Society of America

-Dejan Pantelic and Branka Muric, "Improving the Holographic Sensitivity of Dichromated Gelatin in the Blue-Green Part of the Spectrum by Sensitization with Xanthene Dyes," Appl.
+Dejan Pantelić and Branka Murić, "Improving the holographic sensitivity of dichromated gelatin in the blue–green part of the spectrum by sensitization with xanthene dyes," Appl.
 Opt.
 40, 2871-2875 (2001)